sagemathinc/http-proxy-3/README.md

 # http-proxy-3

+**WARNING: DEFINITELY DO NOT USE THIS IN PRODUCTION YET.
+It is not ready.**

 http\-proxy\-3 is a modern drop-in-replacement rewrite of [http\-proxy](https://github.com/http-party/node-http-proxy), the original nodejs http proxy server. `http-proxy-3` is an HTTP programmable proxying library that